AsheCash/SpellChecker-draft/README.md

 # SpellChecker-draft
 After reading online that LINQ is seen as essential to C# developers, I decided to edit my previous project to utilize the library.
 Here is the project before utilizing LINQ.
 --I was given the task to build a spellchecker that would simply spit out misspelled words after checking dictionary.com.
-There are words  misspelled but counted as spelled correctly using the the project requirements.
+There are words  misspelled but counted as spelled correctly using the project requirements.
 I was given the outline, and essentially filled in the meat of the project.